CasperGN/tooling/windows/dnsadmin_to_system_shell/README.md

 Reverse shell is practically copy-paste from `dev-frog/C-Reverse-Shell` (here on Github)
-The DNS api are greatly inspired by `vbscrub`
+The DNS api is greatly inspired by `vbscrub`

 # Compile & execute
 *NB!:* Remember to edit the `DnsPlug.cpp` file to match IP and Port of attacker.